[docs.rs documentation]

 pub fn registerlints(sess: &rustcsession::Session, lintstore: &mut rustclint::LintStore) {

-must be called before config_or_default
+// init_config or try_init_config must be called before config_or_default, config,

-// or config_toml
+// or config_toml is called.

 dylintlinting::initconfig(sess);